gioZAK/justblog_v1/README.md

 - Steps:
     1. Click on the "Profile" Button on the NavBar.
     2. Click on the "Change Password" Button.
-    3. User clicks on the button.
-    4. User is redirected to Change Password form.
+    3. User is redirected to Change Password form.
-    5. Fill up the correct information.
+    4. Fill up the correct information.
-    6. Submit Changes.
+    5. Submit Changes.
-    8. User is redirected to his profile page.
+    6. User is redirected to his profile page.
     7. Success message is displayed and his password is now changed.

 - Outcome: